London, Tilbury and Southend line: Freight Changes

 Around the same time the main lines were diverted around the edge of the new site and by 30 May 1958 the yard was ready for business.
 A depot for electric locomotives was built and there were also separate facilities for steam locomotives (and a turntable) on the site.
 In the event the new depot initially saw diesel locomotives.
 The yard offices were located here and 300 staff were employed on the site at opening.
 A hump was provided and there were eight fans of six sidings (named A-H) as well as eight reception sidings at the east end and six departure sidings at the west end.

 The rail freight market was changing however and block or company trains were becoming more common.
 These trains were made up of a single wagon type often carrying the produce of a single company.
 As a result of this and many of the station goods yards being closed the yard contracted and by 1968 the hump and many of the sidings had become disused.
 Two other significant changes contributed to traffic patterns changing.
 Firstly the increase in car ownership led to an oil boom and the Thames Haven branch and West Thurrock areas both had refineries for this traffic.
 Secondly the Port of Tilbury decided on the containerisation model but because the Port of London failed to do so saw an increase in traffic as well.

 The table below gives a summary of the block trains working on the LTS line in the May 1969 timetable.
-The number format is the number of weekday services followed in parenthesis by the number of services that run on selected days during the week.
+The number format is the number of weekday services followed in parentheses by the number of services that run on selected days during the week.